ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/persistence_cache.md

   order to allow clearing cache by alternative indexes.
   For instance tree operations or changes to content types are examples of operations that also need to invalidate content cache by tags.
-- Search is not defined as persistence and the queries themselves are not planned to be cached as they're too complex by design (for example, full text).
+- Search isn't defined as persistence and the queries themselves are not planned to be cached as they're too complex by design (for example, full text).
   Use [Solr](solr_overview.md) which caches this for you to improve scale/performance, and to offload your database.

 For further details on which calls are cached or not, see details in the [Symfony Web Debug Toolbar](devops.md#web-debug-toolbar)